 It is really refreshing how the reader doesn’t have to adjust to a new setting.
 The Heir is set in the same kingdom called Illéa, in the exact same palace.
 I love how the book gets right to the point, without going into too much detail about the location of the characters.
 It makes for a faster read, though I could read The Selection series forever.
 It’s that stunning!

-I think everybody should read the incredible Selection series.
-I don’t think you would have to have read the first three books in the series to understand The Heir by Kiera Cass, but I would recommend it so you can understand how a Selection works.
+The Heir by Kiera Cass is an incredible instalment to the Selection series.
+I don’t think you would have to have read the first three books in the series to understand the book, but I would recommend it so you can understand how a Selection works.
 This series is one of my all-time favourites, so I strongly suggest you read it to know how breathtaking these books are!